The inimitable Fred Krueger returns with a conceptual deviation that would redefine the slasher genre

 Wes Craven’s New Nightmare is one of those movies that was simply lost on people.
 This was especially true for those who had caught Freddy fever during the character’s late 80s pomp, many of them kids who had no right buying into the fictional child killer they had been so ruthlessly and unethically sold.
 As a horror-obsessed preteen, I was no less immune to New Line Cinema’s marketing chicanery.
 I too craved the mountains of crappy merchandise, haunting the school playground with an imaginary claw while adopting the guise of horror’s most perverse headliner — my hero for a brief period.
 It’s absurd to imagine such a scenario in today’s commercial climate, or any other for that matter.
 Never in the history of horror has such an unlikely role model found passage into the realms of peewee product marketing.
 It’s pretty sick when you think about it.

 The A Nightmare on Elm Street franchise is an odd cookie.
 In 1984, director Wes Craven freshened the moribund slasher with his once in a lifetime concept.
-The filmmaker hadn’t planned a sequel for a movie he saw as a one-shot deal, but for producer Robert Shaye and indie company New Line Cinema, capitalising on the film’s success was a no-brainer.
-Craven wasn’t about to kick up a storm, either.
-Since Shaye had taken a punt on the original A Nightmare on Elm Street, a screenplay that had been passed around with glib disinterest, the filmmaker agreed to the kind of obscure ending that would curtail the movie’s masterpiece status, at the same time forging one of the most successful franchises in the history of the genre.
+The filmmaker hadn’t planned a sequel for a movie he saw as a one-shot deal, but for producer Robert Shaye and struggling indie company New Line Cinema, capitalising on the film’s success was a no-brainer.
+Craven wasn’t about to kick up a storm either.
+Since Shaye had taken a punt on the original A Nightmare on Elm Street, a screenplay that had been passed around with glib disinterest, the filmmaker agreed to the kind of obscure ending that would dent the movie’s masterpiece status, at the same time forging one of the most successful franchises in the history of the genre.

 That sequel came in the form of the hugely divisive Freddy’s Revenge, a movie that ditched Craven’s dreamworld concept for a straight-up possession story, the kind of conceptual digression that almost put the series on the shelf.
 Producers even had the gall to ditch Robert Englund as a cost-cutting move until quickly realising that he and Krueger were inseparable.
 For many, Freddy’s Revenge is a cult classic, thanks in large part to its glaringly obvious homosexual subtext at a time when ‘gay panic’ movies were cropping up everywhere and an interesting ‘final boy’ in Mark Patton’s hugely conflicted Jesse Walsh.
 Whatever your opinion of Freddy’s Revenge, it’s certainly memorable, and off the back of Craven’s sleeper hit did huge numbers at the box office.

 Two years later the series would return to the original concept after director Chuck Russell convinced New Line that Freddy was still the future.
 A Nightmare On Elm Street 3: The Dream Warriors proved a huge success both creatively and financially.
-The movie’s fantasy elements would marginally dilute the terror, pushing the series in a direction that would jeopardise Krueger’s status as a serious genre villain going forward, but on the whole they got the balance just right, transforming the character into a cultural phenomenon who would rule the horror landscape.
-The Dream Warriors triggered the character’s transition into the realms of pop culture superstardom, one of the movie’s most memorable kills seeing him emerge from a television set to deliver the line that would change actor Robert Englund’s life forever.
+The movie’s fantasy elements would dilute the terror, pushing the series in a direction that would jeopardise Krueger’s status as a serious genre villain going forward, but conceptually they got the balance just right, transforming the character into a cultural phenomenon who would rule the horror landscape.
+The Dream Warriors triggered the character’s transition into the realms of pop culture superstardom, one of the movie’s most memorable kills seeing Krueger emerge from a television set to deliver the line that would change actor Robert Englund’s life forever.
 Welcome to prime time, bitch!

 Every kid knows who Freddy is.
 He’s like Santa Claus… or King Kong.Heather Langenkamp